Assistant Clinical Professor

 B.A.
 Anthropology, University of Arizona, 1999

 Mark Kohan is an educator and assistant clinical professor in the Neag School of Education at the University of Connecticut.
 He currently serves as co-president of the Connecticut chapter of the National Association for Multicultural Education (NAME) and as affiliate faculty of the Thomas J. Dodd Research Center, the Human Rights Institute, El Instituto, and the Service Learning Institute at the University of Connecticut.
 As part of these commitments, he works with school, campus, and community partners to realize more equitable, culturally sustaining, and arts-based learning environments that support teacher education and educational change.
-Mark enjoys developing experiential learning opportunities and grassroots organizing efforts grounded in principles of action research, community-based learning, and anti-racism, with students and educators.
-This has included partnership work with youth empowerment groups as well as with museums, artists, and community organizations (e.g., the Mashantucket Pequot Museum and Research Center, the National Underground Railroad Freedom Center, the Cincinnati Reds Urban Youth Academy, and the Center for Holocaust and Humanity Education) to address issues of educational inequity and human rights.
-His teaching career and educational partnership work began as an English language arts teacher at a public alternative high school in Fairmont, West Virginia, and has been heavily influenced by growing up in Appalachia, travels domestic and abroad, as well as humanities and cultural studies at the University of Arizona.
+Dr. Kohan is focused on co-generating experiential learning opportunities and grassroots organizing efforts grounded in principles of action research, community-based learning, and anti-racism, with students and educators.
+This has included partnership work with youth empowerment groups as well as with museums, artists, and community organizations (e.g., the Mashantucket Pequot Museum and Research Center, the National Underground Railroad Freedom Center, the Cincinnati Reds Urban Youth Academy, the Center for Holocaust & Humanity Education, Hughes Freedom Writers, Wordplay, Elementz, and Beat the Odd Squad) to address issues of educational inequity and human rights.
+His teaching career and educational partnership work began as an English language arts teacher at a public alternative high school in Fairmont, West Virginia.
+His pedagogy then and now is heavily influenced by growing up in Appalachia, being a part of a multicultural family, travels both domestic and abroad, as well as studies in the humanities and anthropology at the University of Arizona.

 2015 AERA Division K (Teaching and Teacher Education) Outstanding Dissertation Award